 Manon Brouillette, President and Chief Executive Officer, Videotron Ltd. In May 2014, Ms. Brouillette was promoted President and Chief Executive Officer of Videotron.
 From May 2013 to May 2014, she acted as President and Chief Operating Officer of Videotron, after acting as President, Consumer Market from January 2012 to May 2013.
-She acted as Executive Vice President, Strategy and Market Development of Videotron from March 2009 to January 2012, as President, Consumer Market.
+She acted as Executive Vice President, Strategy and Market Development of Videotron from March 2009 to January 2012.
 From January 2011 to May 2012, she also acted as Vice President and Chief Digital Officer of Quebecor Media.
+From

-From June 2008 to March 2009, she acted as Senior Vice President, Marketing, from July 2004 to January 2005, as Vice President, New Product Development, from January 2005 to August 2006 and as Senior Vice President, Marketing, Content and New Product Development, from September 2006 to June 2008.
+June 2008 to March 2009, she acted as Senior Vice President, Strategic Development and Market Development of Quebecor Media.
+She joined Videotron in July 2004 and acted as Vice President, Marketing, from July 2004 to January 2005, as Vice President, New Product Development, from January 2005 to August 2006 and as Senior Vice President, Marketing, Content and New Product Development, from September 2006 to June 2008.
 Before joining Videotron, Ms. Brouillette was Vice President, Marketing and Communications of the San Francisco Group from April 2003 to February 2004.
 She was also responsible for the national and regional accounts of the Blitz division of Groupe Cossette Communication Marketing from April 2002 to April 2003.
 From September 1998 to April 2002, she worked at Publicité Martin inc. Ms. Brouillette holds a Bachelor's degree in communications with a minor in marketing from Université Laval.